-The general public cannot on own their send care packages to deployed servicemembers as they did in past conflicts.
-But you can go online to the USO's Wishbook page and pick from a whole array of gift items and packages in various price ranges that they will send for you.
+How to send?
+Members of the general public cannot on own their send care packages to deployed service members as they did during past conflicts.
+But you can go online to the USO's Wishbook page and pick from a whole array of gift items and packages in various price ranges that they will send on your behalf.